Freedom Circle logo

 Karl Hess interview in issue No. 37, Jan/Feb 1976, shortly after his book Dear America (1975) had become a bestseller, questions him about the switch from right wing conservatism to the New Left

 HESS: ...
-I stopped paying taxes ... the Internal Revenue Service took a dim view of that and its people have apparently decided that I'm a one-man movement to overthrow the government.
+[T]he Internal Revenue Service took a dim view of [not paying taxes] and ... apparently decided that I'm a one-man movement to overthrow the government.

 PLOWBOY: Are you?